29riyasaxena/DSG-Share/README.md

  Professor Emeritus > Professor Of Practice > Retired Faculty > HAG - Professor > Professor > Associate Professor > Assistant Professor

-PHD_score(string)  gives score of 0.5 to PHD under supervision and 1 to completed.
+PHD_score(string):  gives score of 0.5 to PHD under supervision and 1 to completed.

-YOC(df) sorts the PHDs based on year of completion of their PHD in ascending order.
+YOC(df): sorts the PHDs based on year of completion of their PHD in ascending order.

 # EDA
 Necessary modules were imported and dataframe taking into consideration only first 125 columns were used to infer information.